 The board, at the final hearing, also considers the assessments to be made, hears all objections, and orders the assessments increased, diminished, annulled, or adopted as fixed by the engineer's report.
 The assessments are levied on all realty in the district and collected at the time the semi-annual installment of other taxes is collected in March [lowa Code §311.16].
-Within 15 days of the levy by the board, any landowner whose lands are within the district regarding the board's assessment and if the district court orders an adjustment of the assessment, the board must adjust it at once as ordered [lowa Code §311.24].
+Within 15 days of the levy by the board, any landowner whose lands are within the district rourt orders an adjustment of the assessment, the board must adjust it at once as ordered [lowa Code §311.24].